Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - As a **registered user**, I want to be able to add words or phrases to the dictionary
 - As a **registered user**, I want to be able to edit any words or phrases I've added to the dictionary
 - As a **registered user**, I want to be able to delete any words or phrases I've added to the dictionary
-- As a **registered user**, I want to be able to rate any of the words or phrases featured in the dictionary

 #### Site Owner Goals